timofeysie/khipu/README.md

 ### Still to do

-1. Move the service operation into the item-detail.endpoint file.
+1. (done) Move the service operation into the item-detail.endpoint file.
 2. Create a state for statistics on detail view to track activity.
-3. Get a list of available languages and create a select in the header.
+3. (done) Get a list of available languages and create a select in the header.
-4. Replace the hard coded language settings with an item from the list based on the current language saved option.
+4. (done) Replace the hard coded language settings with an item from the list based on the current language saved option.
-5. Parse the Wikipedia page for sections and display the description.
+5. (done) Parse the Wikipedia page for sections and display the description.
-6. Save the description in the state and use part of it as a slide in element in the category-items
+6. Save the description in the state and use part of it as a slide in element in the category-items.
-7. Add interfaces for details.
+7. (done) Add interfaces for details.
 8. Fix the unit tests.
 9. Try a red-green-refactor session to start to build up unit test code coverage.